Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Introduction

 The topic discussed in this paper is periodicity of discrete-time quantum walks.
 See Table~\ref{80}.
 Many studies in the Grover walk model are carried out.
-Studies of periodicity in other models are summarized in Table~\ref{0430-0}.
-Very recently, periodicity of mixed graphs has been studied, and periodicity of the mixed paths and the mixed cycles was completely determined \cite{KSeYa}.
-State transfer, which is a more generalized problem of periodicity, is discussed in \cite{CZ, Z}.
+Studies of the periodicity in other models are summarized in Table~\ref{0430-0}.
+Very recently, the periodicity of mixed graphs has been studied, and the periodicity of the mixed paths and the mixed cycles was completely determined \cite{KSeYa}.
+State transfer, which is a more generalized problem of the periodicity, is discussed in \cite{CZ, Z}.

 Studies of periodicity in continuous-time quantum walks are in \cite{G2011, SSS} for example.
-In continuous-time, there is a lot of research into state transfer.
+For continuous-time quantum walk, there is a lot of research into state transfer.
 We refer to Godsil's survey \cite{G2012}.
 Recent studies on state transfer are in \cite{BMW, LW, LLZZ, MDDT, TYC, WL}.